-Our Affiliated Project: Hogar Santa Julia in San Miguel de Allende, México
+Our Affiliated Site: Hogar Santa Julia in San Miguel de Allende, México

-Mexico, with its rugged mountains, rocky deserts, lush forests and tropical beaches, is home to over 200,000 species of animals.
-Humans have called this breathtaking land home for at least 10,000 years.
-Prior to Spanish conquest and colonization, countless Mesoamerican nations thrived here, including such civilizations as the Olmec, Teotihuacan, Maya and Aztec.
-Today, Mexico is the world’s tenth-largest nation — and largest Spanish-speaking country by population — with a growing, diversified economy and a relatively stable democratic government.
-Mexico’s wealth of culture, history, natural resources and beauty, however, belies the condition of poverty in which many of its people live.
-Crime and murder rates here are high, and corruption and drug cartel activity are constant sources of concern despite recent improvements on these issues.
+Today, Mexico is the world’s tenth most populous nation — and largest Spanish-speaking country by population — with a growing, diversified economy and a relatively stable democratic government.
+However, despite the country’s wealth of culture, history, natural resources and beauty, many natives and immigrants are plagued by impoverished living conditions.
+Crime and murder rates in the country are high, and corruption and drug cartel activity are constant sources of concern despite efforts to eliminate them.

 The beautiful colonial city of San Miguel de Allende, though a favorite haunt of tourists and artists, is no exception to these maladies.
 Indeed, its bohemian façade conceals the poverty in which many of its residents live.
 To help address these issues, Hogar Santa Julia was founded in 1954 as a home for orphaned and impoverished girls.
-Today, the home serves as a refuge for children affected by the tragic realities of poverty — and a place where they receive the opportunity to rise above the difficult socioeconomic circumstances from which they come.
+Today, thanks to the support the Home receives from its local and international donors, the Sisters who run Santa Julia are able to support girls full-time at the Home, as well as offer a refuge for their siblings affected by the tragic realities of poverty.
+Santa Julia offers a loving environment in which young children are given the opportunity to rise above the difficult socioeconomic circumstances from which they come.